nathankitchen/netlify-cms-backend-azure/packages/netlify-cms-backend-azure/README.md

 ### allow API usage for dev.azure.com

 there is even another step required to allow that this app is allowed to make API calls to dev.azure.com API (aka VSTS API).
-Unfortunately I haven't found any commandline options yet - so you have to login into https://portal.azure.com, go to AAD, find your app, choose 'enterprise', and add vso.write
+Unfortunately I haven't found any commandline options yet - so you have to login into https://portal.azure.com, go to AAD, find your app, choose 'enterprise', and add scope: 'vso.code_full'

 TODO - add screenshots here and rework description